 She also has extensive television production experience, having produced award-winning behind the scenes and promo spots for numerous series including South Of Nowhere and Degrassi: The Next Generation on Teen Nick.
 In addition, Farinella has many accomplishments in field production and videography with networks including MTV, Spike, The History Channel, Animal Planet and PBS.

-Farinella's most recent staff position was as a Broadcast Producer at a creative agency where she reversioned US commercials for the global market, produced industrials for corporations and field produced internal corporate videos.
+Farinella's most recent staff position was as a Broadcast Producer at a creative agency where she reversioned US commercials for the global market.
 Samantha is currently an MFA candidate in Integrated Media Arts at Hunter College.

 Christie George (Producer)